-This post is adapted from a webinar hosted on April 7th, 2016 by Floyd Smith and Michael Hausenblas.
+This post is adapted from a webinar hosted on April 7, 2016 by Floyd Smith and Michael Hausenblas.
 This blog post is the first of two parts, and is focused on microservices; the second part focuses on immutable infrastructure.
-You can watch a recording of the webinar here.
+You can also watch a recording of the webinar.

 Table of Contents

 Floyd: Good morning, good afternoon, and good evening to everybody signed onto this webinar around the world.
 I’m Floyd Smith from NGINX, and I’m here in San Francisco with Michael Hausenblas, a technical expert at Mesosphere and author of a recent book, Docker Networking and Service Discovery.

 I’m going to start by talking about NGINX.
 We’ll be going over Docker, and then we’re going to go into some of the things that come up when you start using Docker at a production level and how container management and immutable infrastructure work together to help you manage complexity, and also create the freedom and opportunity for your apps to do really cool things.

 Let’s start with monolithic architecture.
 We’d love to hear in the comments if you’re running a monolithic application, if you’re moving to microservices, or already on microservices.
 We recently did a user survey on application development and delivery here at NGINX and we found a real mix, but probably most of what’s out there now is still monolithic, with some of it actively moving toward microservices.

 The major problem that comes up with monolithic architecture is scaling everything.

 Since everything’s written in the same language, using the same frameworks, no language ever dies – because there’s a monolith written in that language somewhere and it’s got to be maintained.